nkratzke/containerdart/README.md

 First command build a new image from a Dockerfile provided in the referenced github repository (this here).
 The repository is a normal dart repository being processable by pub but has addtionally a so called Dockerfile in it.
 This Dockerfile defines the image for a container.
 Therefore

-- it is based on a Ubuntu 13.10 system,
+- it extends a barebone Ubuntu 13.10 system,
 - installs additionally Dart SDK,
 - copies the application files into the container (bin and web directory),
 - starts the build process on the system,